kairosdb/kairos-healthcheck/README.md

 # kairos-healthcheck
-Health check plugin to fix querying getMetricNames in kairosdb 1.1.3
+Health check plugin to fix querying getMetricNames in kairosdb 1.1.3.
+It may work with older versions but I have not tried it.

+This plugin will query the metric that is specified in kairos-healthcheck.properties in order to do a backend check.

 Installation
 ------------